 Equally, we can view more central postcodes as very kind to a rental portfolio.
 If we look towards the Castlefield area, Exclesior is currently offering residents an estimated 6% rental yields, with Axis following suit.
 Both of these developments are prime city centre living opportunities upon completion, giving residents excellent city centre access and landlords impressive rental yields.

 With the points we’ve raised here, Manchester should be firmly in your mind for continued or inaugural investment over 2019.
-All that remains is the question of who can lead you to a fantastic site… And that’s where we come in.
-Alliance Investments have completed and off-plan accommodation up for the taking.
+Alliance Investments have completed and off-plan accommodation available for investors and homeowners.
 Learn about our developments, or speak to us personally for a conversation on what you’re hoping to earn.
 2019 is going to be an amazing year for local property.
 Let’s put you at the fore of what’s to come.